Curatur/curatur.github.io/index.md

 description: >
   Let's design and develop your product together.
 With Ruby, Ruby on Rails, JavaScript and other technologies, we use Lean and Agile methods to work together with our clients to build well-crafted software that stands the test of time.
+We are located in sunny South Florida and are happy to work with both local and remote clients.

 ---